lvalnegri/Rtemplate/README.md

 - Modify as needed the file `LICENSE` (keep the `MIT` licence if you can)

-- Modify the file `pkgname.R` in `/R` to describe the scope of the package
+- Modify name and content of the file `pkgname.R` in `/R`, used to describe in detail the scope of the package

 - Modify (or delete if not needed) the file `zzz.R` in `/R` used as *storage* for any piece of code that can not get organized anywhere else.

 - Modify (or delete if not needed) the file `zzzGV.R` to include all the columns of all `data.table`s directly mentioned in the package functions.

 - Modify (or delete if not needed) the template file `data.R` in `/R` needed to export datasets.
+Be sure the datasets mentioned here have actually been saved in `

 - Write down your functions, storing them one for files, if reatively few, or organized by concepts.
 Remember to add the dependencies in the *roxygen* header with `@import` and `@importFrom`

 - Try not to postpone writing down the documentation!
-Add ASAP at least description, parameters with `@param` and `@inheritParams`, class of returned objects with @return.
+Add ASAP at least description, parameters with `@param` and `@inheritParams`, class and structure of returned objects with @return.
 Later you should add one or more examples with @examples.
 Other potential additions `@`
 - Use `load_all()` as much as you can, after even any small change, to test the validity of what you've done, before it's too late...
+- Run `document()` to renew `NAMESPACE` after any documentation `roxygen` tags changes

-- When exporting datasets or other objects, modify the file `include_datasets.R` in `/data-raw` to convert the objects in *rda* format and save them in the `/data` subfolder.
+- When exporting datasets or other objects, first modify the file `include_datasets.R` in `/data-raw`, whose job is to convert the objects in *rda* format and save them in the `/data` subfolder, then add documentation to the `/R/data.R` script.
 Remember, if needed for sharing with people outside the *R* env, to save also a copy as text in *csv* format or *shapefile* if digital boundaries (but only to be uploaded on *GitHub*)

+- Files to be downloaded and copied *as is* when users install the package must be stored in the `inst` folder.
+Remember that once the package has been installed, these files can be accessed using the `system.file` function, which will look for a file setting the `` directory as root: `system.file('path', 'to', 'filename', package = 'pkgname')` will return the file `r_library/pkgname/path/to/filename`.
+It's good style to allows for subfolders below `inst` to avoid confusion with other files, but you should at all cost avoid *reserved* names like: `build`, `data`, `demo`, `exec`, `help`, `html`, `inst`, `libs`, `Meta`, `man`, `po`, `R`, `src`, `tests`, `tools`, `vignettes`.
+In general, use a subfolder `extdata` to store *as is* files you don't know how to organize, if files are related to a programming language use the name of that language as subfolder,

 - When ready: `check()`, `build()`, `install('./pkgname')`